 Submission of the applicant’s most current resume/CV is required.

 Applicants must upload one copy of unofficial or official transcripts to the UCLA Application for Graduate Admissions.
 Any transcript uploaded to the application are considered unofficial.
 An unofficial transcript will be issued by the university or college registrar’s office but may be accessed through a student portal.
 An unofficial transcript may also be a physical, official copy that has been opened and scanned.
-Degree progress reports, grade audits, or similar printouts do not count as unofficial transcripts.
+Do not provide screenshots, degree progress reports, grade audits, or similar printouts as it will not count as an unofficial transcript.
 Acceptable unofficial transcripts from U.S. institutions must:

 - Have the word “transcript” on the document

 - Have the name of your institution attended or are attending

 - Include the student’s name, program of study, and major of study

 - Include a term by term breakdown of each course taken with its corresponding units and grade*

 *This requirement is waived only for those applicants who attended institutions that do not use a traditional grade or grade point system.
 For those institutions, there must be a note on the unofficial transcript that states that the institution does not assign grades or grade points.